HUGE REI Sale on Now!

 I've been seeing more search and rescue organizations utilizing Recco in summer for hikers and climbers.
 It weighs 6 grams and clips on my pack.
 It's another simple tool that hopefully helps me get found if need by.

-This lighter is impressive.
-It's a USB charging, weatherproof, no-fuel lighter that burns very hot.
+It's not from a fancy brand, but nonetheless impressive.
+It's a USB-C charging, weatherproof, no-fuel lighter that burns very hot.
 There's also an emergency flashlight and cord that you can use to start a fire.
-And it weighs less than 2oz.
+And it weighs just 69g.
 I'll also carry a cheap Bic lighter as a backup.

 Take 12 inches of tape off, coil it up, and use it to repair gear or cover a blister out on the trail.